ShagunSrivastava22/ShagunSrivastava22/README.md

 - 👋 Hi, I’m @ShagunSrivastava22
-- 👀 I’m interested in codimg , digital arts , music
+- 👀 I’m interested in coding , digital arts , music
 - 🌱 I’m currently learning data structures and algorithms from beginner level
 - 💞️ I’m looking to collaborate on projects with java as the programming language
 - 📫 How to reach me www.linkedin.com/in/shagun-srivastava2206